videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/raise-hand-using-pubsub.md

 # Raise Hand using PubSub

 Let us see, how we can use PubSub to implement Raise Hand functionality.
-If you are not familiary with the PubSub mechanism and `pubSub` class, you can [follow this guide](./pubsub).
+If you are not familiar with the PubSub mechanism and `pubSub` class, you can [follow this guide](./pubsub).

 ## Implementing Raise Hand

 1. First step in raise hand is choosing the topic which all the participants will publish and subscribe to know some participant raise their hand.
 We will be using `RAISE_HAND` as the topic for this one.
 2. On the raiseHand button, publish any message to that specific topic.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';